top of page

 ABOUT

-Zinta Jaunitis is a London-based visual artist, born in Australia
+Zinta Jaunitis is a London-based visual artist working across

 Blurring the boundaries between observation and imagination,

-The interplay between chance and control underpins her practice,
+An interplay between chance and control informs her work:

 Since 2020, she has exhibited nationally and internationally.
-Zinta's original prints are represented by Woolwich Contemporary Editions, and her work is held in private and public international collections.
+Zinta’s original prints are represented by Woolwich Contemporary Editions, and her work is held in international public and private collections.

-Zinta is a member of Monday Night collective, an international group of artists creating zines that explore art, storytelling, and narratives.
+Zinta is a member of the Monday Night collective, an international group of artists creating zines exploring art, storytelling, and narrative.

 Artist Zinta Jaunitis standing in front of her work